The following Financial Services practice note provides comprehensive and up to date legal information covering:

 For information on SPVs, see Practice Note: The insolvency remote SPV in structured finance.

 The newly issued CDO securities can be tailored to offer a risk/return profile which is correlated to the credit risk of selected parts of the underlying portfolio, in order to meet the needs of particular investors.
 The SPV will purchase the assets in the open market or directly from the balance sheet of the portfolio manager or arranging bank.
-It will fund this purchase with the
+It will fund this purchase with the proceeds arising from the issue of its CDO securities.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.